Docker

 trust boundary.
 The compose config drops NET_RAW/NET_ADMIN and enables

-no-new-privileges on openclaw-cli.
+no-new-privileges on both openclaw-gateway and openclaw-cli.

 The image runs as node (uid 1000).
 If you see permission errors on